StoneT2000/Halite-4-Tournament-Runner/README.md

 the file `run.sh` has the command that is used to run the matches in the tournament, and to add more bots, add them to the list in `run.js` at line 47

 To use ELO ranking instead of trueskill (the default), change line 58 in `run.js` to `Tournament.RANK_SYSTEM.ELO`

+Unfortunately, Windows doesn't work, you will need WSL